FAQs - instrumental & vocal tuition

 Q: Can my child have a longer lesson, or an individual lesson?

 - Yes.
 The length of lesson is determined by the arrangement that you have with the instrumental teacher and the payment which you make.
 However, any subsidies allowed by the Partnership will remain at the standard rate.

 - Although some music may be provided for pupils in the early stages, from time to time teachers will recommend pieces for parents to purchase.
 It is also necessary to pay for 'consumable' items on certain instruments eg. strings and reeds.

 Q: What happens after loaning an instrument for one year?

-- Where instruments have been provided, they have been loaned on the understanding that after a year the pupil will have a good idea as to whether they enjoy learning the instrument, and that parents will provide their own instrument in order to release loan instruments for new pupils.
+- Where instruments have been provided, they have been loaned on the understanding that after a year, the pupil will have a good idea whether they enjoy learning the instrument, and that parents will provide their own instrument in order to release loan instruments for new pupils.

 - Further information and application forms are available by telephoning 01629 532850 or emailing the Music Partnership.

 Q: Are there music groups that my child can join?

 - The instrumental teacher will, when appropriate, suggest that your child is ready to join one of the local music centres where opportunities are available to perform with others of a similar standard in bands or orchestras.

 - Experience shows that young players gain an enormous amount from these activities, and that their progress is enhanced considerably.